Learn how to configure a block of public IP addresses for use with the vRack.

 Create the file for the secondary network interface

-Then we access to the new file:
+Then, open the new file:

-And we define the IP settings:
+Define the IP settings:

 Create a new IP routing table